DIY Baking Powder, Cake Flour, And Self Rising Flour

 Fast-acting baking powder contains an acid and a base that react under cool, wet conditions.
 So it is important to mix your wet and dry ingredients just before you put the batter in the oven to bake.
 If too much time passes before baking, much of the gas will escape and the resulting product will not be as light and fluffy as desired.

 Double-acting baking powder contains fast-acting acid and base ingredients, plus an acid and base combination that needs heat to activate their reaction.
-Because of this, double-acting version will continue to react and cause carbon dioxide as the batter is baking.
+Because of this, the double-acting version will continue to react and cause carbon dioxide as the batter is baking.
 It’s a little more forgiving if you don’t put your cookies, muffins, or cake in the oven immediately after mixing.

 It is important to note that the following recipes create a fast-acting baking powder so you will need to get the batter into the oven quickly after mixing your wet and dry ingredients together!